hdrhbbu1/www/content/articles/2017-06-21-shades-of-rare-illness/index.md

 with a poorly rendered portrait of the daily struggles endured by EDS patients.
 Make no mistake, though our bodies are weak, all who carry this diagnosis are warriors.
-It is also our collective responsibility to explain that not all who struggle with the syndrome with win.
-Complications of the [Vascular EDS](https://ehlers-danlos.com/what-is-eds/) subtype include sudden arterial rupture and fraglity of internal organs.
+It is also our collective responsibility to explain that not all who struggle with the syndrome will win.
+Complications of the [Vascular EDS](https://ehlers-danlos.com/what-is-eds/) subtype include sudden arterial rupture and fragility of internal organs.

 Most of us who fight EDS daily cannot, and will not beat this multi-systemic condition through exercise.
 Until just over a year ago, I was an avid street cyclist navigating the stop and go traffic of Chicago.
 Some days, covering 30 miles of city streets wasn't unrealistic as I sped between my studio, various breweries, meetings, and events.
-While I do not represent the worst of what EDS can do to the human body, I'm a prototypcal example of how symptoms rise out of nowhere, intensifying until the pain is so great suicide becomes a viable option.
+While I do not represent the worst of what EDS can do to the human body, I'm a prototypical example of how symptoms rise out of nowhere, intensifying until the pain is so great suicide becomes a viable option.
 Today, multiple systems, both in-and-outside my body are failing despite attempts to live an active lifestyle and frequent cannabis consumption.